hongsukchoi/TCMR_RELEASE/README.md

 ```
 - After the training, the checkpoints are saved in `${ROOT}/experiments/{date_of_training}/`.
 Change the config file's `TRAIN.PRETRAINED` with the checkpoint path (either `checkpoint.pth.tar` or `model_best.pth.tar`) and follow the evaluation command.
 - You may test the motion discriminator introduced in VIBE by uncommenting the codes that have `exclude motion discriminator` notations.
-- We do not release [NeuralAnnot](https://arxiv.org/abs/2011.11232) SMPL annotations of [Human36M](http://vision.imar.ro/human3.6m/description.php) used in our paper yet.
-Thus the performance in Table 6 may be slightly different with the paper.

 ## Reference